dapr/dotnet-sdk/examples/Workflow/README.md

 ## Projects in sample

 This sample contains a single [WorkflowConsoleApp](./WorkflowConsoleApp) .NET project.
 It utilizes the workflow SDK as well as the workflow management API for starting and querying workflows instances.
 The main `Program.cs` file contains the main setup of the app, including  the registration of the workflow and workflow activities.
 The workflow definition is found in the `Workflows` directory and the workflow activity definitions are found in the `Activities` directory.

+This sample also contains a [WorkflowUnitTest](./WorkflowUnitTest) .NET project that utilizes [xUnit](https://xunit.net/) and [Moq](https://github.com/moq/moq) to test the workflow logic.
+It works by creating an instance of the `OrderProcessingWorkflow` (defined in the `WorkflowConsoleApp` project), mocking activity calls, and testing the inputs and outputs.
+The tests also verify that outputs of the workflow.

-## Running the example
+## Running the console app example

 To run the workflow web app locally, two separate terminal windows are required.
 In the first terminal window, from the `WorkflowConsoleApp` directory, run the following command to start the program itself: